hagarshalabyy/Data-Visualization-R/README.md

 runtime.
 Which provides us with info about the highest profits and best and most convenient investment opportunities, and other interesting stuff about the film industry.

+Preprocessing and merging of the datasets was done in Python (DataVizProj_Preprocessing.ipynb) Data Visualization was done in R (vis1.R)

 Link for 1st dataset:
 https://www.kaggle.com/niharika41298/netflix-visualizations-recommendation-eda/notebook#Top-Duration
 Link for 2nd dataset: